 - Driving through standing water limits your vehicle's traction capabilities.
 Do not exceed 5 mph (8 km/h) when driving through standing water. - Driving through standing water limits your vehicle's braking capabilities, which increases stopping distances.
-Therefore, after driving through standing water, drive slowly and lightly press on the brake pedal several times to dry the brakes. - Getting water inside your vehicle's engine can cause it to lock up and stall out, and leave you stranded. - Failure to follow these warnings may result in injuries that are serious or fatal to you, your passengers, and others around you.
+Therefore, after driving through standing water, drive slowly and lightly press on the brake pedal several times to dry the brakes. - Failure to follow these warnings may result in injuries that are serious or fatal to you, your passengers, and others around you.